Nulhegan Band of the Coosuk Abenaki Nation: Nonprofit organizations

+Nulhegan Band of the Coosuk Nation Inc. was incorporated as a domestic nonprofit corporation on December 9, 2022, based out of Derby Line, Vermont.
+Lucy Neel is the organization's registered agent as well.

 Land

 In 2012, the Nulhegan Abenaki Tribe acquired some of the first tribal-owned and controlled land in Vermont for nearly 200 years.
 The 65 acres located in Barton, VT, where the tribal headquarters are, "will be an economic, educational and cultural resource for the tribe, which worked with the Vermont Land Trust and the Sierra Club to acquire the forestland."

 History

-In June 1812, white settlers recorded that a band of Abenaki lived at Owls Head Mountain on Lake Memphremagog in Potton, Quebec, in the Memphremagog Region Abenaki.

-Documenting Abenaki history and heritage in Vermont and New Hampshire has at times been difficult.
-The national eugenics movement resulted in many Abenaki families being listed in census records as other races and ethnicities; some also underwent name changes from what they say were the original Abenaki or Canadian French.
-Additionally, the unreliability of family stories, or misinterpreted records from this era, also resulted in non-Abenaki believing they have Abenaki heritage when they do not.
+The unreliability of family stories, or misinterpreted records from this era, also resulted in non-Abenaki believing they have Abenaki heritage when they do not.

-On June 25, 1978, the first record of a 20th-century repatriation and reburial of Abenaki remains takes place in Center Harbor, New Hampshire.
-On November 15, 1980, the first record of a repatriation and reburial of Abenaki remains takes place in Vermont after a set of Abenaki remains is discovered at the Putney Historical Society in Putney, Vermont.
-Blackie Lampman and Richard Phillips ask Beverly Bolding to facilitate the repatriation.